top of page

 5- Bend your knees like sitting on a chair and compare how much harder it is to step from foot to foot.

 Most skiers do not flex their ankles enough, or combine it with flexing the knees too soon, fast, or too much and end up on the back of their ski.
 A few stand with the ankles fully flexed, and knee flex for a low stance that limits motion.
-This increases turning with the upper body which restrict the continuous tipping of your body over the turning skis move downhill.
-Improving this provides a lot of benefits.
+This increases turning with the upper body that restrict the continuous tipping of your body over the turning skis.

 1- Stand in an athletic stance. flex just your ankles as far forward as possible and return to start.
 Go from slow to fast.